 Browsers display items as part of a block or inline formatting context in terms of what normally makes sense for that element.
 For example, a

 <strong> element is used to highlight a word and displays bold in browsers.
 It would not generally make sense for that

 <strong> element to be displayed as a block level element, breaking onto a new line.
 If you did want all

 <strong> elements to display as block elements, you could do so by setting

 display: block on

-strong.
-This means that you can always use the most semantic HTML element to markup your content, and then change the way it displays using CSS.
+<strong>.
+This means that you can always use most of the semantic HTML elements to markup your content, and then change the way it displays using CSS.

-In this guide we have looked at how elements display in normal flow, as block and inline elements.
-Due to the default behaviour of these elements, an HTML document with no CSS styling at all, will display in a readable way.
+In this guide, we have looked at how elements display in normal flow, as block and inline elements.
+Due to the default behavior of these elements, an HTML document with no CSS styling at all, will display in a readable way.
 By understanding how normal flow works you will find layout easier, as you understand the starting point for making changes to how elements are displayed.